-We sat down with Mari Chappell, former Education Officer at Keele University and now Democracy and Campaigns coordinator at Chester Students’ Union, to find out exactly what it was like.
+We sat down with Mari Chappell, former Education Officer at Keele University and now a Student Voice Coordinator at Staffordshire Students Union, to find out exactly what it was like.

 More specifically, we wanted to hear how Mari did more than weather the storm — successfully influencing policy changes throughout this confusing and stressful time.

-I started at Keele University in 2019 when the world was pre pandemic and I think I had a very normal first six months in post.
+I started as an elected officer in Keele Students Union in 2019 when the world was pre-pandemic and I think I had a very normal first six months in post.
 My mindset was ‘Learn as much as you can in the summer.
 Get ready for welcoming freshers in September’.

 Then as we went into 2020 things (obviously!) got very turbulent.
 We ended up closing the building before all the COVID regulations came in because we wanted to keep everyone safe.
 We thought “We’ll be right back”, but we weren’t.

 For me as Education Officer, the workload didn’t pause at all.
 It only got more intense.
 The committees I sat on transitioned to Teams.
 And, if anything, the number of meetings we had increased because everyone was panicking.

 Pretty much everyone in Keele Students Union got furloughed at some point.
 I think at one point we were down to just three people: me, the CEO, and the person who runs the building.

 What was the biggest challenge in those two years?